ImperialCollegeLondon/pyrealm/docs/source/users/getting_started.md

 [JupyterLab documentation](https://jupyterlab.readthedocs.io/en/stable/user/interface.html)
 for a detailed description of the user interface.

-There are also a number of Python packages which are necessary for running the examples, namely `wget` to download example data, `matplotlib`, for plotting, `xarray` as a data structure for handling the data and `netCDF4` as file format in which the example data is stored.
+There are a number of Python packages which are necessary for running the examples, namely `wget` to download example data (note that this is different in the jupyter notebooks from the worked examples in the documentation, which access the data directly from the github repository without downloading it separately), `matplotlib`, for plotting, `xarray` as a data structure for handling the data and `netCDF4` as file format in which the example data is stored.

 The following code block (run from the `jupyter_notebooks` directory of `pyrealm`) sets everything up for running the notebooks on Linux: